Aslackby Preceptory: History of the preceptory

 The preceptory was, according to William Dugdale, founded either in or before 1164.
-This is recorded in Dugdale’s Monasticom, which states that Hubert de Rye presented the Templars with church of Aslackby with its chapel "in the year when Thomas, archbishop of Canterbury departed from the King [Henry II] at Northampton" – i.e., 1164.
+This is recorded in Dugdale’s Monasticon Anglicanum, which states that Hubert de Rye presented the Templars with church of Aslackby with its chapel "in the year when Thomas, archbishop of Canterbury departed from the King [Henry II] at Northampton" – i.e., 1164.
 After the order was suppressed in the first decade of the 14th century, the property passed to Temple Bruer.

 The Templars

 The word preceptory is used for the community of the Knights Templar which lived on one of the order's estates in the charge of its preceptor.
 From that its meaning was extended to include the estate and its buildings.
 The one at Aslackby was founded in 1192.
 Little of its structure survives, but early descriptions and sketches indicate that its church was like that at Temple Bruer Preceptory, a chancel with an apsidal east end and a round nave to its west.
 This was a standard design for Templar churches, in imitation of the Church of the Holy Sepulchre in Jerusalem.
 The best-known example in England is the Temple Church at the western end of the City of London.
 Later, towers were built at both the Lincolnshire churches, the one at Aslackby apparently around 1200, on the south side of the round nave.